Chicken Police: Paint It Red!

-Chicken Police: Paint It RED! is a point-and-click adventure game developed by The Wild Gentlemen.
-HandyGames released it in 2020 for multiple platforms.
+Chicken Police: Paint it Red! (stylized as Chicken Police: Paint it RED!) is a point-and-click adventure game developed by The Wild Gentlemen.
+HandyGames released it on November 5, 2020 for multiple platforms.
 Players control a burnt-out cop who is investigating a crime in a city of anthropomorphic animals.

+A sequel, subtitled Into the HIVE!, launched on November 7, 2024 on Windows and was published by Joystick Ventures.
+The sequel will eventually launch on PlayStation 4, PlayStation 5, Xbox Series X|S and Nintendo Switch as well.
+This game continues after the events of the first game and follow Sonny and Marty on a new case.

 Gameplay

 Chicken Police is set in an alternate world populated by anthropomorphic animals that are generally depicted as humans with animal heads.
 Players control Sonny Featherland, a burnt-out cop with the head of a rooster.
 Sonny was formerly a celebrated hero but has become an alcoholic and is estranged from his former partner, Marty MacChicken.
 After being approached by a distraught woman, Sonny reunites with Marty to solve one last case before his retirement.
 The game is a point-and-click adventure game styled after 1940s film noir.
 Most of the game is in a stylistic monochrome, but colors are used sparingly for emphasis.
 Players look for clues, interview suspects, and eventually perform interrogations.
 When interrogating a suspect, a minigame determines their success.
 After being informed of personality quirks, players attempt to find a line of questioning that will exploit that suspect's personality.
 Poorly-chosen lines of interrogation can close off dialogue options and reduce how much of the story's background players learn, but this does not put the game in an unwinnable state.